ibm-cloud-docs/EventStreams/activity_tracker_events.md

 | event-streams.topic.update | An event is created when you update a topic's configuration or increase partitions.|
 {: caption="Table 1. {{site.data.keyword.messagehub}} topic events" caption-side="top"}

-Additional information about topic configuration is logged in the update and delete events,  for example partitions, retentionMs, and segmentMs.
+Additional information about topic configuration is logged in the update and delete events,  for example partitions, 'retentionMs', and 'segmentMs'.

 ## Message audit events
 {: #message-events}